hyphal-domenico/ewallace.github.io/manual/_posts/2022-07-11-meetings-overview.md

 ## 1-1 meeting timings

-New from September 2021, Edward would like to keep 1-1 meetings on Monday/Wednesday/Thursdays to keep Tuesdays and Friday free for extended thinking / experiments / etc.
+Edward prefers to keep 1-1 meetings on Monday/Wednesday/Thursdays to keep Tuesdays and Friday free for extended thinking / experiments / etc.

 We will try to schedule 1-1 meetings using the outlook calendar meeting invite service.
-Edward will work on making that calendar reflect when he is free and when he is busy.
+Edward works to make that calendar reflect when he is free and when he is busy.

 # Lab socials (whenever we feel like it)